ishehadeh/xpropwatch/README.md

 2. `cd xpropwatch`
 3. `make`

-Now there should get an executable call `xpropwatch`
+Now there should be an executable in the xpropwatch directory called `xpropwatch`

 ## Usage